Alluxio/alluxio/docs/en/api/POSIX-API.md

 ## Quick Start Example

-This example shows you how to mount the whole Alluxio cluster to a local folder and run operations against the folder.
+This example shows how to mount the whole Alluxio cluster to a local directory and run operations against the directory.

 ### Prerequisites